formerwagie/Waifu-Systemd/README.md

 Step 9: Tell your DE to run your Nativefier application at startup.
 I cannot help you with this because it's a wildly different process from DE to DE.
 In hyprland, i edited my config (/home/user/.config/hypr/hyprland.conf) to contain the following line: exec = /path/to/my/nativefier/app/FILE_NAME_OF_YOUR_APPLICATION

-Note: if you're using hyprland, you might want to also tell it to make that window flow by specifying the following: windowrule = float,^(FILE_NAME_OF_YOUR_APPLICATION)
+Note: if you're using hyprland, you might want to also tell it to make that window float by specifying the following: windowrule = float,^(FILE_NAME_OF_YOUR_APPLICATION)

 Step 10: Reboot your machine.
 You should now be greeted by a fully immersive chatbot once you login.